HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages Oatly Group (OTLY) Investors to Contact Firm's Attorneys Now, Firm Investigating Possible Securities Law Violations

-SAN FRANCISCO, July 14, 2021 (GLOBE NEWSWIRE) -- Hagens Berman urges Oatly Group AB ( OTLY) investors with significant losses to submit your losses now.
+SAN FRANCISCO, July 15, 2021 /PRNewswire/ -- Hagens Berman urges Oatly Group AB (NASDAQ: OTLY) investors with significant losses to submit your losses now.
 The firm is investigating potential securities law violations related to accounting questions raised by analyst Spruce Point Capital Management.

 The investigation is focused on Oatly's past and present accounting practices.